The New Rules of PR for CPG Brands: How to Earn Media That Actually Moves People

 In today’s media environment, the headlines never stop — and audiences have learned to scroll past them without looking twice.

 For brands, breaking through that noise isn’t just about visibility anymore.
 It’s about credibility, emotion, and timing.
+In CPG marketing PR strategies, this challenge is even more pronounced, as brands compete in crowded, fast-moving categories where attention is fleeting and loyalty is hard-won.
 The goal isn’t to chase the news.
 It’s to create the kinds of stories people — and the media — really want to talk about.

 1. Lead With Truth — And Build It Consistently

 The foundation of every great PR program is credibility.
 You can’t earn attention until you’ve earned trust.
-In an age where consumers verify everything they read and journalists are flooded with claims, the strongest brands are the ones that lead with fact-based messaging and repeat it consistently across every channel.
+Today, consumers verify everything and journalists are flooded with claims.
+The strongest brands survive by leading with fact-based messaging repeated consistently across every channel.

 This is especially critical when a brand is tackling a subject full of misconceptions.
 In those cases, the job isn’t just storytelling — it’s myth-busting.